AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

  - From the AWS Console, make sure NLB target group is in healthy state.
  - Run a https request on the NLB DNS name
+ - The application can also reach Internet through firewall instances if you enable Egress on the FireNet.

 4. Preserving Source IP
 -------------------------